Choir practice is healthier than yoga

 Treat yourself to an uplifting session with dynamic young choral director Ben Vonberg-Clark, who welcomes all ages and abilities for a day of singing, exercise, socialising and learning something new.

 No need to read music or have sung before.
 Come and see what this feel-good craze is all about – you’ll be amazed how quickly you will learn a beautiful new and uplifting piece.

-Repertoire will include Eric Whitaker’s Sainte-Chapelle and Handel’s Zadok the Priest.
+Repertoire will include Eric Whitacre’s A Boy and a Girl and Handel’s Zadok the Priest.

 The Come & Sing Choir gets together for a full, fun and sociable day on Sunday 10 September and an evening refresher session on Monday 25 September ahead of the chance to perform both works with a wonderful orchestra in the Festival Finale on Sunday 1 October.
 This is a really special event showcasing home-grown talent and the final hoorah in our flourishing annual festival.

 Sunday 10 September 1000-1600 Old House Barn, Great Horkesley

 Monday 25 September 1915-2145 Old House Barn, Great Horkesley

 Sunday 1 October 11am rehearsal and 4pm concert, St Mary’s Church, Stoke by Nayland